cod-salmon/cod-salmon.github.io/docs/Projects/Klang Synthesizer/KJUCE/SimpleGain.md

 ---
-title: SimpleGain in JUCE
+title: Simple gain slider
 parent: JUCE through Klang
 layout: home
 nav_order: 1
 ---
+# Simple gain slider
+Here I write about how to write a simple gain slider; first, in JUCE; then, in JUCE but through Klang's simple gain dial, defined at `SimpleGain.k`.

-# JUCE simple gain slider
+## JUCE simple gain slider
 When you launch a new Plugin project `SimpleGain` in JUCE, it generates a new folder, where specified, containing the following:
 * a `<path>/SimpleGain/Builds` folder
 * a `<path>/SimpleGain/JuceLibraryCode` folder